mtvillwock/ajax-example/README.md

 ## Status

 In progress.
 First AJAX call written and broken out across branches.

+Todo:

-Need to add screenshots and video links.
+- add screenshots and video links
+- add notes about controller and server routes (especially the partial and params)
+- implement additional functions to make whole app single page using partials
+- Extra credit: write Rspec and Jasmine(?) tests for all routes/AJAX calls

 ### Purpose